About

 New South Essays is not an attempt to be definitive but suggestive.
 It is not authoritative but reflective.
 Lance is not an expert on Southern culture but an observer.

-Lance currently works as vice president of marketing and communications at Oglethorpe University.
+Lance currently works as senior vice president of external affairs for the Georgia Student Finance Commission.
 He cut his teeth in journalism at a number of venues, but started at the now-defunct Lake Wales (Fla.)
 Daily Highlander.
 He also wrote for the Destin (Fla.)
 Log and exited newspaper journalism after seven years at The Macon (Ga.)
 Telegraph.

 He and his wife, Carla, a native of Sandersville, Ga., have three boys — Barron, Harris, and Carlton.
-Other than writing, Lance enjoys walking, reading, sports and theater.
+Other than writing, Lance can be found walking in the neighborhood, reading in his comfy chair, worshipping in his place at church, watching sports in person or on his sofa and taking in live theater from slightly-better-than-the-cheap-seats.

 1. Happened upon your blog.
 Very cool to learn that you, too, are a former newspaper person and fellow Mercerian (CLA ’84) and runner.
 You’re way ahead in extracurricular running.
 I just completed the OBX Half Marathon, my first.
 Have written my share of Baptist stories, including conservative insurge at Southern Baptist Theological Seminary culminating in Dr. Patterson’s presidency.
 Interesting look at religious politics.
 Keep up the blogging.
 Good reading; glad I found it.